max-mapper/hexbin/readme.md

 You do not need to rebuild the site in your PR, in fact this makes merges more complicated for maintainers.
 Please let the maintainers handle rebuilding after merges.

+You can use [hexsticker]((https://github.com/fridex/hexsticker) to automate sticker creation based on the sticker standard.

 # for maintainers

 after merging PRs/adding new hexes you have to build the site: